grrr-amsterdam/redirects-service/api/README.md

 The redirect model properties:

-- from: string starting with a slash
+- from: string with a leading and trailing[^1] slash.
-- to: string starting with a slash or a full URL
+- to: string with a leading slash or a full URL starting with http.
+Trailing slash is optional.
 - permanently: boolean to indicate if the redirect is permanent (308) or temporary (307).
-Default value is false.
+Default value is false, so temporary.

+[^1]: Trailing slashes are not necessary.
+Both URLs will be redirected, but we prefer URLs with a trailing slash.
+The front-end uses URLs with a trailing slash.

 Create or update a redirect:

 ```
 POST /
 {
-  "from": "/old-url",
+  "from": "/old-url/",
-  "to": "/new-url"
+  "to": "/new-url/"
   "permanently": true
 }
 ```